 Name of Department/Agency responding:

+The National Guard Bureau

+(NGB)

-Name and Title/Position of person responding:
+Name and Title/Position of person responding: Karen White, ADR Specialist

 Division/Office of person responding:

+Division of Equity & Inclusion

-( Contact information (phone/email):
+Contact information (phone/email): Phone: 703-607-0770

+Email:

+Karen.a.white54.civ@mail.mil

-Date this report is being submitted:
+Date this report is being submitted: 16 February 2021

-Name of ECCR Forum Representative
+Name of ECCR Forum Representative: N/A

-ı

 1. ECCR Capacity Building Progress:

-a) Describe any NEW , CHANGED , or ACTIVELY ONGOING steps taken by your department or agency to build programmatic and institutional capacity for environmental collaboration and conflict resolution in FY 2020, including progress made since FY 2019.
+a) Describe any NEW, CHANGED, or ACTIVELY ONGOING steps taken by your department or agency to build programmatic and institutional capacity for environmental collaboration and conflict resolution in FY 2020, including progress made since FY 2019.

 Please also include any efforts to establish routine procedures for considering ECCR in specific situations or categories of cases, including any efforts to provide institutional support for non-assisted collaboration efforts.

 Please refer to the mechanisms and strategies presented in Section 5 and attachment C of the OMB-CEQ ECCR Policy Memo for additional guidance on what to include here.
-Examples include but are not restricted to efforts to: • Integrate ECCR objectives into agency mission statements, Government Performance and Results Act goals, and strategic planning;
+Examples include but are not restricted to efforts to:

-Assure that your agency's infrastructure supports ECCR; Invest in support, programs, or trainings; and d) focus on accountable performand and achievement. е
+- Integrate ECCR objectives into agency mission statements, Government Performance and Results Act goals, and strategic planning; - Assure that your agency's infrastructure supports ECCR; - Invest in support, programs, or trainings; and d) focus on accountable performance and achievement.

-Please refer to your agency's FY 2019 report to only include new, changed or actively ongoing ECCR capacity building progress.
-If none, leave this section blank .

-b) Please describe the trainings given in your department/agency in FY 2020.
+ongoing ECCR capacity building progress.
+If none, leave this section blank. b) Please describe the trainings given in your department/agency in FY 2020.
 Please include a list of the trainings, if possible.
 If known, please provide the course names and total number of people trained.
 Please refer to your agency's FY 2019 report to include ONLY trainings given in FY 2020.
 If none, leave this section blank.
-ECCR Investments and Benefits Please describe any NEW or CHANGED or INNOVATIVE investments made in ECCR in FY 2020.
-Examples of investments may include (but are not limited to): • ECCR programmatic FTEs • Dedicated ECCR budgets • Funds spent on contracts to support ECCR cases and programs Please refer to your agency's FY 2019 report to only include new, changed, or innovative investments made in ECCR.
+ECCR Investments and Benefits a) Please describe any NEW or CHANGED or INNOVATIVE investments made in ECCR i FY 2020.
+Examples of investments may include (but are not limited to): • ECCR programmatic FTEs Dedicated ECCR budgetsFunds spent on contracts to support ECCR cases and programs Please refer to your agency's FY 2019 report to only include new, changed, or innovative investments made in ECCR.
 If none, leave this section blank.

+B.Please describe any NEW or CHANGED benefits realized when using ECCR in FY 2020.
+Examples of benefits may include (but are not limited to):

+- Cost savings

-b) Please describe any NEW or CHANGED benefits realized when using ECCR in FY 2020.
-Examples of benefits may include (but are not limited to): Cost savings Environmental and natural resource results Furtherance of agency mission Improved working relationship with stakeholders Avoidance of litigation Timely project progression Please refer to your agency's FY 2019 report to only include new or changed benefits of ECCR realized in FY 2020.
-If none, leave this section blank.
+- Environmental and natural resource results

+- Furtherance of agency mission

+- Improved working relationship with stakeholders

+- Avoidance of litigation

+- Timely project progression

+F Please refer to your agency's FY 2019 report to only include new or changed benefits of ECCR realized in FY 2020.
+If none, leave this section blank .